info201b-sp21/ps-shiny/README.md

 ### Visual representation

-The mainPanel of your application should contain a visual representation of the cereal dataset.
+The main panel of your application should contain a visual representation of the cereal dataset.
 The visualization can be made with base R graphics, ggplot2, [plotly](https://plot.ly/r/), or something [more interesting](https://github.com/juba/scatterD3).